raas-dev/configent/README.md

 If git is not present, it is installed first by APT, YUM or Xcode cmdline tools.

+### GUI apps

-GUI apps (macOS: Homebrew Cask, others: Snap) are not installed by `install.sh`.
+Homebrew Cask or Snaps are not installed by default, as server/VM is assumed.

-If machine is not server, run `./bootstrap` in the cloned repo to install them.
+Run `./bootstrap` in the repo (after `install.sh` finishes) to install them.

 ### Private installation